Start Here

 How you understand a situation shapes what you do next.

-Meaning keeps hardship from hollowing you out.
+Meaning keeps hardship from wearing you down.

-Relationships reinforce who you are becoming.
+Relationships help shape who you are becoming.

 Why This Comes Before Advice